cjgmj/testJpaSpecification/README.md

         "globalSearch": null
     }

 Field can be set with any string, but you should map it at step 3, 4 and 5 with the object's attribute.
-If the attribute is a join you should concat the string with '.', in [ReservationServiceImpl](https://github.com/cjgmj/testJpaSpecification/blob/master/src/main/java/com/cjgmj/testJpaSpecification/service/impl/ReservationServiceImpl.java) you can see an example.
+If the attribute is a join you should concatenate the string with '.', in [ReservationServiceImpl](https://github.com/cjgmj/testJpaSpecification/blob/master/src/main/java/com/cjgmj/testJpaSpecification/service/impl/ReservationServiceImpl.java) you can see an example.